Kaye Don: Isle of Man accident

 On Monday 28 May 1934, Don was preparing to race an MG Magnette on public roads on the Isle of Man.
 He was involved in an incident which caused the death of Francis Tayler, an MG employee.
 After testing in the morning, Don had complained of poor steering, though this was disputed by MG.
 Late in the evening, as Don prepared to play bridge with his wife and race driver H.C.
 Hamilton, Tayler informed him that the car had been worked on and tested.
 Kaye Don took the car out for a further test, with Francis Tayler as passenger.
 This took place at 10pm.
 The car had no lights, number plates or insurance, yet it was driven on open public roads.
 Don claimed that the light was adequate, indeed, lighting-up time was 10:25 pm.
 As he rounded a bend, the MG was in glancing collision with a hackney carriage driven by Mr Ralph Cain, who had five passengers.
 Nobody was hurt in the cab, but the MG lost a wheel and overturned.
 Both occupants were injured, being admitted to hospital at 10:45 pm.
 Tayler died at 5:15 am the following morning.

 By a majority of seven to four, the Coroner's Court found that Tayler's death was due to negligence on the part of Kaye Don who was, then, sent for trial on a charge of manslaughter.
 The trial opened on 14 July, in the traditional Isle of Man Tynwald court.
 Sammy Davis, editor of Autocar, defended Don on the grounds that a racing mechanic knew the risks.
-The evidence was presented but Don was found guilty and sentenced to four months in prison.
+The evidence was presented but Don was found guilty and sentenced to four months in prison by Deemster Farrant.

 He appealed on the grounds that Francis Tayler had said something to Kaye Don's detriment before he died and that his comments had become public and had prejudiced his trial.
-There were 16 grounds for appeal, but all were rejected and the appeal was dismissed on 29 September.
+There were 16 grounds for appeal, but all were rejected and the appeal was dismissed on 29 September by Sir Harold Derbyshire (Judge of Appeal) and R. K. Chappell (Acting Deemster).
 In jail he was treated as a privileged prisoner and continued to receive medical treatment.
 He was released on 10 December on medical grounds.

-Francis Tayler's grave can be found in St Sepulchre's Cemetery, Jericho, Oxford.
-His widow Phyllis died aged 93, nearly 66 years later, in 2000.